saezlab/dorothea/README.md

 ## License

-Distributed under the GNU GPLv2 License.
-See accompanying file [LICENSE.txt](https://github.com/saezlab/DoRothEA/blob/master/LICENSE.txt) or copy at https://www.gnu.org/licenses/gpl-2.0.html.
+The code in this repository is distributed under the GNU GPLv3 License.
+See accompanying file [LICENSE_code](https://github.com/saezlab/DoRothEA/blob/master/LICENSE_code) or copy at https://www.gnu.org/licenses/gpl-3.0.html.

+The TF regulon data in this repository and other sources is distributed under a Creative Commons Attribution-NonCommercial 4.0 International license.
+You can find a copy at https://creativecommons.org/licenses/by-sa/4.0/legalcode.